barsi/odoo-rtl/README.md

 * the frontend (website) module and its descendant modules.

 ## Installation

+## Note on Odoo installation.

+*It seems that the direct download of odoo from their website or from nightly build are not the latest built according to issue #odoo/798, until they fix this issue, you have to [download](https://github.com/odoo/odoo/archive/8.0.zip) or  clone directly from github.com/odoo/odoo and switch to branch 8.0 before launch the server, this doc will not cover odoo installation process*

 #### For Backend UI
 1. [download](https://github.com/barsi/odoo-rtl/archive/master.zip) and extract the modules in addons folder.
 2. restart odoo server.